Richard Hawley: Early life

 While still at school, Hawley formed the Treebound Story and at the age of 19 recorded a Peel Session together with the band.

-Solo career

-Setanta (2001–2004)
+Following the band's split, Hawley briefly formed the Lovebirds releasing a single record in 1992 before being recruited to be guitarist in the Longpigs in 1993.
+Hawley was a member of the Longpigs until the end of the decade receiving critical attention and some, but limited, commercial success during the late 1990s Britpop era.
 As a member of the Longpigs, Hawley released two albums, The Sun Is Often Out and Mobile Home.
 After the demise of the band, he joined Pulp as a touring guitarist while also working as a session musician.
 During his time with both bands he was able to "quietly hone" his songwriting skills, citing that "I was never really very good about bleating on about being a songwriter".

+Solo career

+Setanta (2001–2004)

-Impressed by a home demo of his songs, both Cocker and Mackey urged Hawley to record the material.
+Impressed by a home demo of songs written through the late 1990s, both Jarvis Cocker and Mackey urged Hawley to record the material.
 He used some left-over studio time to demo material and to experiment.
 Pointing out that "I just wanted to make something gentle for myself – I never expected it to be released".
 He recorded a song per day, recording most of the instruments himself "with a boom mike in the middle so I could walk between instruments – I mixed it in my head".
 His eponymous debut was a mini-album that featured seven songs and released in April 2001 through Setanta Records.
 It was supported by the single "Coming Home".
 While Hawley played "90% of the stuff" he was assisted by former Longpigs drummer Andy Cook and Colin Elliot, who became his long-term producer.

 Hawley later commented that "I think with anybody's early stuff you can batter it and take things apart.
 [With] doing those early records I was trying to get back to a way of being creative with recording rather than taking this dogmatic approach to it".
-He admitted that he didn't get "it right every time but I got what I wanted to achieve.
+He admitted that he did not get "it right every time but I got what I wanted to achieve.
 It was to try and find something in the song.
 And also, with those early records, there was no money".
 Clash Magazine described it as "a rather brief burst of seven mid-paced, ’50s-flecked moments of jangle.
 Listening back now, it’s easy to spot the early signs of the grandeur that was to come, especially on standout "Sunlight" amongst these tentative 22 and a half minutes".
 The cover of the album was shot in front of a bingo hall in Cleethorpes.